Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Kids put art supplies in their mouths.
 Constantly.
 Plastic-based crayons shed microfibers and contain synthetic dyes that are essentially tiny particles your kid ingests.
 Stockmar beeswax crayons are made from — you guessed it — natural beeswax and plant pigments.
 They won't stain hands like plastic crayons, they blend beautifully, and they're designed to last years without crumbling.
+Made in Germany.
 The colors are vibrant without being synthetic-looking.
 This is the upgrade that actually makes sense.

 ⚠ Not ideal for